cyborg5/IRLib/README.txt

 NEC, Sony, RC5, RC6, Raw all of which were supported in the KS version.
 Additionally added Panasonic_Old, JVC, NECx.
 Also added KS hash code routines which he released separately.
-Example code included but not in the library: Samsung36, DirecTV, GIcable.
+Example code included but not in the library: Samsung36, DirecTV, GIcable. rcmm (U-Verse)